← A Beginary feature

 How many steps does AI Breakdown create?

 A short list.
 Enough to give the task edges, few enough that the list itself isn't a second thing to feel overwhelmed by.
-The exact number depends on the task you hand it, but the aim is always the same: small, concrete steps in order, with the first one lit.
+The exact number depends on the task you hand it, but the aim is always the same: small, concrete steps, each with a rough minute estimate.
 You never have to read a wall of items to find where to begin.

 Does it work for vague or personal tasks, not just work tasks?